Welcome to today's edition of the Rush 24-7 podcast.

 Another way of saying this is that 68% want conservative principles.

-Um the the Mike Castle race in Delaware has become a focal point of controversy.
+The Mike Castle race in Delaware has become a focal point of controversy.

-His opponent, Ms. O'Donnell, a lot of conservatives are dumping on her for I mean, it's almost universal.
+His opponent, Ms. O'Donnell, a lot of conservatives are dumping on her for, I mean, it's almost universal.

-Uh the inside the beltway conservative media dumping all over her, despite the fact that Mike Castle is proud as a member of Congress to have voted for 99% of the Obama agenda.
+The inside the beltway conservative media dumping all over her, despite the fact that Mike Castle is proud as a member of Congress to have voted for 99% of the Obama agenda.

 He voted for the stimulus.

-We're gonna have to do it.
+We're going to have to do it.

 When there were what?

-I mean, w I I don't know.
+I mean, I don't know.

-I I think a lot of people have become party people here, rather than conservatives, and are somehow imagining that just getting hold of their chairmanships is the objective here.
+I think a lot of people have become party people here rather than conservatives and are somehow imagining that just getting hold of their chairmanships is the objective here rather than reversing course.

-I mean, it the overriding concern ought to be defeating liberals wherever they are and however it's done.
+I mean, the overriding concern ought to be defeating liberals wherever they are and however it's done.

 There's no contest here.